odajs/oda/README.md

 Please make sure to read the [Issue Reporting Checklist](https://github.com/odajs/odajs/blob/dev/.github/CONTRIBUTING.md#issue-reporting-guidelines) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

-## Good First Issues

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/odajs/odajs/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
-This is a great place to get started.

 ## Changelog

 Detailed changes for each release are documented in the [release notes](https://github.com/odajs/odajs/releases).